dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 defined consistently by all cases.*

-At runtime, the enclosing scope is *only* the case scope of the case that matched. *This determines which specific variables in which case are actually bound at runtime.
+At runtime, the enclosing scope is *only* the case scope of the case that matched.
+(If the body is reached from a `default` clause or by continuing to a label, the case scope is an empty scope whose enclosing scope is the scope surrounding the switch statement or expression.)

+*The runtime scope determines which specific variables in which case are actually bound at runtime.
 We can't use a single synthesized scope that is shared by all cases because closures in guard clauses should see each case as having its own variables:*

 ```dart
 bool capture(void Function() callback, bool result) {